reekamaharaj/EducatAble/details.md

 -   [x] Login/Register: Redirect to home page or FAQ page after a user is logged in, we could then alert that they logged in or something.
 Maybe a little alert banner?
 -   [x] Fav: Delete fav question on the fav page
 -   [x] Register: Display on the page the password requirements so a user knows when signing up what is expected
+-   [x] Fav: icons load in the saved state, so that when clicked they are removed

 ## Have to do
 -   [ ] Seed db through user/admin functionalities to test as well as seed